-Let me also add here that in my experience, I’ve only had 1 real issue.
+Let me also add here that in my experience, I’ve only had one real issue.
 But hey, why chance it – it’s your FBA business so take it seriously and put in the extra time where needed.

-Set up Your Product in Seller Central
+Set up your product in Seller Central